The Nesbitt administration and staff would like to wish you and your loved ones much health, peace and happiness for 2017!

 Dress Down to Donate Update

 I would like to extend my most heartfelt thanks to our students and families for supporting both St. Brendan’s Church and the Spirit of Giving campaign.
-We were able to collect over 25 boxes of non-perishable goods, 4 of which were donated to the Spirit of Giving and over 20 boxes went to St. Brendan’s.
+We collected $260.00 and several boxes which was donated to St. Brendan’s along with 2 boxes for the Spirit of Giving.

 - Original birth certificate (long version)